Fusion1013/AvasarVault/Environment/Plants/Baited Breath.md

 rarity: Common
 cost_plant: 1.00gp
 ---
-A type of [[Plants Overview|Plant]].
+A type of [[Plants|Plant]].
 Sweet-smelling bundle of buds, commonly eaten by forest animals